Skip to main content

 Deaths outside Northern Ireland

 If a death occurs outside Northern Ireland, it will be necessary to get authorisation for the body to be removed and brought back to Northern Ireland from the country where the death occurred.
-The British or Irish Embassy or Consulate will be able to provide advice on this.
+The British or Irish Embassy or Consulate will be able to offer advice on this.
+Find out more on the following page:

 • When someone dies abroad